Hnodomar/Spot-Exchange/README.md

-# Trading Engine
+# Spot Exchange

-A multi-threaded algorithmic trading platform with engine and FIFO limit orderbook built in C++, leveraging gRPC to present users an interface to submit several kinds of orders.
+A multi-threaded exchange with engine and FIFO limit orderbook built in C++, leveraging gRPC to present users an interface to submit several kinds of orders.
 Clients can listen to a separate market data platform without the need to connect to the order entry server, and receive live market data via UDP.

 ## Features